-LUS served 67,243 electric customers, 56,564 water customers, and 45,019 wastewater customers in 2018.
-Customer growth on the Utilities System is stable, with observed customer growth averaging 0.9% per year since 2014.
+LUS served 68,495 electric customers, 58,316 water customers, and 45,623 wastewater customers in 2019.
+Customer growth on the Utilities System is stable, with observed customer growth averaging 1.2% per year since 2015.

-LUS generated a total of \$235 million of revenues in 2018, with the majority of the revenue (\$181 million) from the electric services.
-2018 revenues were approximately 3.7% higher than 2017, with the electric revenues 2.8% higher.
-The water and wastewater revenues increased by 9.7% and 5.2%, respectively, from the previous year.
-The increase in revenues is primarily driven by rate increases effective November 1, 2017 and increased sales.
-The debt service coverage ratio (DSCR) for the Utilities System remains strong at 3.3 for the combined Electric, Water, and Wastewater Systems.
+LUS generated a total of \$233 million of revenues in 2019, with the majority of the revenue (\$180 million) from the electric services.
+2019 revenues were approximately 0.7% lower than 2018, with the electric revenues 0.5% lower.
+The water and wastewater revenues decreased by 1.7% and 1.1%, respectively, from the previous year.
+The decrease in revenues was primarily driven by decreased sales.
+The debt service coverage ratio (DSCR) for the Utilities System remains strong at 3.5 for the combined Electric, Water, and Wastewater Systems.
 The Utilities System consistently exceeds the minimum coverage requirement of 1.0 required by the Bond Ordinances.

-The Utilities System 2018 financial performance was less than budgeted as the actual revenues and expenses were both lower than originally projected in the 2018 budget.
-The Utilities System collected \$235 million in operating and miscellaneous revenues compared to the budgeted \$247 million.
-The difference is attributable to lower water sales, lower wastewater collection, lower energy sales and lower fuel costs.
-The lower purchased power costs reduced expenses, thus reduced FC related revenues as the purchased power costs are recovered via an FC cost recovery mechanism.

-Other O&M expenses were lower than budgeted due to lower personnel salaries, the Director's Reserve, lower contracting costs including the decommissioning of the Doc Bonin plant.
-Other Income (Expenses) were higher than the budgeted amount due to increased spending on normal capital and special equipment.
-Overall, the cash available for capital was lower than the budgeted amount.
+The Utilities System 2019 revenues and expenses were both lower than originally projected in the 2019 Budget.
+The Utilities System collected \$233 million in operating and miscellaneous revenues compared to the budgeted \$254 million.
+The difference is attributable to lower water sales, lower wastewater collection, lower energy sales, and lower purchased power costs.
+Operations and Maintenance (O&M) expenses were lower than budgeted primarily due to lower personnel salaries.
+Other Income & Expenses were lower than the budgeted amount due to lower spending on normal capital and special equipment.
+Overall, the cash available for capital was higher than the budgeted amount.